aloisiofjrdev/AloServiceDale/README.md

 ```
 ## Comments

-This project contains a ML model made by aloisiofjrdev called NumberClassifierDale
+This project contains a ML model made by aloisiofjrdev called ClubClassifierDale

 ## Author